-The framework is currently in its pilot stage for 2018/19, involving over 16 national Higher Education Institutions, including Bristol.
+The LEAF national pilot took place last year, involving over 16 national Higher Education Institutions, including Bristol.
 The criteria have been specially selected to cover not just environmental aspects (e.g. waste management, procurement, equipment efficiency, chemical management etc.) but also to target research quality, addressing the international issues surrounding the 'reproducibility crisis'.
 Unlike Green Impact Labs from previous years, LEAF also includes metrics, enabling us to quantify 'actual' environmental and financial savings.
 The pilot institutions are collaborating with the research councils and funding bodies to aim for inclusion in research grants.

 Benefits of taking part in LEAF

 - Provides the opportunity for direct savings through our financial incentive schemes

 - Ensures health and safety compliance within labs